How to Write the Caltech Supplemental Essays 2025–2026

 The admissions team set this prompt in order to gauge their applicants’ level of creativity and drive to be industriousness in their daily lives.
 Creativity is great to demonstrate here, but you can also highlight the ways you’ve served others.
 Not only will you be a student at Caltech, but you will be a peer, a roommate, a community member, and a friend.
 Therefore, if you have created, invented, or innovated on behalf of others, then you might want to focus on one of those projects here.

-Optional Caltech Short Essay Questions
+Required Caltech Short Answer Questions

 The key word in this prompt is “joy.”
 While brainstorming for this prompt, think about the ways you spend your time.
 When are you most joyful?
 What excites you?
 What do you look forward to doing in your spare time?
 Here’s your opportunity to elaborate on a source of joy for you.